ARM-software/ebbr/README.rst

 As a special case, references to the UEFI specification should use the Sphinx extension described below instead.

+Make sure that citations labels (such as "DTSPEC" above) have 8 characters maximum as this is the limit of the Sphinx LaTeX writer.

 Sphinx Extensions
 -----------------